 On the 24th May, I met up with another councillor who had actually been a former member of the SPT board.
 For those who don’t know me, public transport is my passion and SPT – the Strathclyde Partnership for Transport is the publicly-owned body which is meant to oversee this city’s entire public transport network.
 And like many other people in power in this city, this was a man who clearly did not have to rely on public transport himself.
 I asked him if he had a car and he took the question as though it was an insult: ‘of course I’ve got a car!’
 The one bit of useful information this man gave me though, which I’m grateful for, is that he told me that the SPT board meetings, which happen every month, are open to the public.

 So I began my unofficial residency at SPT and I attended six of their board meetings there over the course of the year.
-With this t-shirt [saying F**k First Buses: Public Ownership Now!] on I might add [audience laughter and applause].
+With this t-shirt [saying F**k First Buses: Public Ownership Now!] on I might add [audience laughs and applauds].
 And I was always there… I was nearly always the only member of the public who was there: watching them, holding them to account and finding out exactly why Glasgow’s public transport network is so much worse than in other cities.
 Other cities like Edinburgh, where they still have a publicly-owned bus company: Lothian Buses.
-And for those who have been to Edinburgh (I’ve not been for a while) [audience laughter].
+And for those who have been to Edinburgh (I’ve not been for a while) [audience laughs].
 But the buses are much cheaper and have a comprehensive cover over the whole city.

 Audience Member: And we have trams!